dilipcsdb92/csdb/README.md

 # csdb
-this is situated in cmrit 2nd floor room no 228
+This is situated in cmrit 2nd floor room no 228 Kandlakoya